Cerchie/notes-for-gh-video/wade-review.md

         }));
 }

-Then we’ll set up a countdown latch so it waits for other threads before it starts…
+Then we’ll set up a countdown latch so the thread in main waits for other threads before it starts.
+We pass in `1` to the latch because it's waiting on one thread.
+We'll await this latch after we start the stream.

 ```java